websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/importing-packages.md

 Import-Package: com.liferay.portal.kernel.service;version="[4.3,5)"
 ```

 The build file specifies dependencies.
-Bnd examines the module class path to import packages the module uses.
-The examination includes all classes found in the class path--even those from embedded [third party library JARs](./configuring-dependencies/resolving-third-party-library-package-dependencies.md).
+Bnd examines the module classpath to import packages the module uses.
+The examination includes all classes found in the classpath---even those from embedded [third party library JARs](./configuring-dependencies/resolving-third-party-library-package-dependencies.md).

 ```note::
    For a plugin WAR project, Liferay's `WAB Generator <../reference/deploying-wars-wab-generator.md>`_ detects packages used in the WAR's JSPs, descriptor files, and classes (in ``WEB-INF/classes`` and embedded JARs).
 Also the WAB Generator searches the ``web.xml``, ``liferay-web.xml``, ``portlet.xml``, ``liferay-portlet.xml``, and ``liferay-hook.xml`` descriptor files.
 It adds package imports for classes that are neither found in the plugin's ```WEB-INF/classes``` folder nor in its embedded JARs.